Skip to main content

 AI isn't always the answer.
 Stick with manual review when:

 Low volume: Under 30-50 applications per role.
 Setup time doesn't justify the time savings.
+However, if you're consistently hitting these numbers, you may soon need automated CV screening.

 Highly nuanced roles: Senior leadership, creative positions, or roles where "fit" matters more than credentials.
+Even then, AI can handle initial qualification screening while humans focus on cultural assessment.

 Relationship-driven hiring: When you're actively recruiting specific individuals, not filtering applicants.
+This is more about sourcing than screening.

 No clear criteria: If you can't articulate what makes a good candidate, AI can't screen for it.
+However, defining clear screening criteria benefits both manual and AI approaches.

 When AI Screening Makes Sense